THE HOLISTIC APPROACH

 “Sustainable development is development which meets the needs of the present without compromising the ability of future generations to meet their own needs.” - Harlem Brundtland, 1987

-The holistic perspective looks at how sustainable a company is across 5 criteria: governance, social framework, environmental framework, philanthropy, and innovation.
+We assess a company across five criteria: governance, social framework, environmental framework, philanthropy, and innovation.

 THE ASSESSMENT DESIGN

 The assessment was designed to reflect the self-regulating nature of sustainable businesses.
-As there is little government legislation in place to push brands to be more responsible, other stakeholders, NGOs, and consumers have become active players in pushing brands to do better.
+The lack of government legislation in pushing businesses to be more responsible means that other stakeholders, NGOs, and consumers have become the active players in pushing brands to do better.

 To navigate the complexities of sustainability across various industries, the assessment is composed of questions concerning all applicants, followed by questions catering specifically to each sector.